-Domestic violence in east Africa: How to break the taboo? – DW – 09/07/2024
+Domestic violence in East Africa: How to break the taboo? – DW – 09/07/2024

 Violence against women occurs everywhere.
-At the moment, Uganda is mourning a particularly prominent victim of gender-based violence, with the death of local sporting icon Rebecca Cheptegei.
-She died in Kenya last week as the result of a brutal attack by her ex-partner.
+At the moment, Uganda is mourning a particularly prominent victim of gender-based violence after the death of local sporting icon Rebecca Cheptegei.
+She died in Kenya last week as the result of a brutal act of domestic violence.

 According to police reports, Cheptegei's long-term partner, Dickson Ndiema Marangach, a Kenyan, poured petrol over the athlete last Sunday and set her alight at the home Cheptegei and Marangach shared.
-Neighbors hurried to assist her but the 33-year-old mother of two died of her injuries in hospital on Thursday.
+Neighbors hurried to save her, but the 33-year-old mother of two died of her injuries in hospital on Thursday.

 Most victims suffer in silence

-Hassan Sekajoolo is a team leader at Ubuntu Gender Equality Network, a Ugandan organization where men and boys are working towards equality and justice.
+Hassan Sekajoolo is a team leader at Ubuntu Gender Equality Network, a Ugandan organization working with men and boys toward equality and justice.

 "The mood in Uganda is sour," he told DW.
 "People are sad that such a talent was lost to domestic violence."
 Many are demanding that justice be done, he said.